5ANDAR8H-5INGH/Pipelines/README.md

 # Pipelines
-A simple practical to understand the concept of pipelines..
+A simple practical to understand the concept of pipelines

 ............................................................